Skip to main content

 Submission of Content and Peer Review Process

-1. Authors must submit the manuscript for peer review.
-(This process is currently handled differently depending on the department.
-Contact your Departmental Extension Leader for details.)
+1. Peer Review.
+Authors must submit the manuscript for peer review.
+(This process is currently handled by the department.
+Contact your department Extension leader for details.)

-2. When the peer-review process and department level approvals are complete, the Departmental Extension Leader then submits the revised content for approval by the Extension Deputy Director via the online EP-3 Request System.
+2. Submit EP3 Request.
+When the peer-review process and department level approvals are complete, the department Extension leader then submits the revised content for approval by the Extension deputy director via the online EP3 Request System.
 (Technical bulletins must be submitted to the NC Agricultural Research Service for approval.)

-3. When the publication is approved, the EP-3 Request System will automatically notify the Publications Editor in CALS Communications of a pending publication request.
+3. Editing and Production.
+When the publication is approved, the EP3 Request System will automatically notify the publications manager in CALS Communications of a pending publication request.
 The editor will contact the author to discuss publication requirements and details.
-Please allow a minimum of four weeks for editing, design, and publishing.
-The post-review editing and design may take longer depending on the number of pages and number of projects on the CALS Communications job list.
+Please allow a minimum of six weeks for editing, design, and publishing.
+The post-review editing and design may take longer depending on the number of pages and number of projects on the publications job list.

-4. When the publication is finalized, the Publications Editor will publish the publication to the NC State Extension Publications Catalog and provide the URL to the author.
+4. Publish.
+When the publication is finalized, the publications editor will publish the publication to the NC State Extension Publications Catalog and provide the URL to the author.
 All Extension scholarly publications are published to the NC State Extension Publications Catalog in a mobile-friendly, printable web format.

 WAIVER REQUEST FOR PEER REVIEW

 Materials that have already undergone rigorous review through another avenue do not necessarily need to go through this process.
-For example, content that was produced through a multi-state or multi-organizational effort, or content that was produced at the national level, would not require additional peer-review through this process.
+For example, content produced through a multi-state or multi-organizational effort or content produced at the national level would not require additional peer review through this process.

-To publish content already peer-reviewed through another avenue, request a waiver of review through your Departmental Extension Leader.
+To publish content already peer-reviewed through another avenue, request a waiver of review through your department Extension leader.

 The peer-review requirement is waived for minor revisions to existing publications.
 See the Revisions section below.